Richard Grissom: Trial and convictions

 In March 1990, judge Robert Jones lowered Grissom's robbery charges from four counts of aggravated robbery to four counts of simple robbery.
 On March 14, Grissom entered a not guilty plea to the charges.
 He went to trial in October, with the defense maintaining Grissom's innocence and the prosecution accusing him of killing the three women.
 As part of their evidence, prosecutors called upon Robin Cotton, a genetic specialist, who said it was "highly likely" that the blood found in Grissom's car came from a child of Ralph and Jenelda Butler, Joan Butler's parents.

 The trial coincided with the 1990 Kansas gubernatorial election, and Republican governor Mike Hayden, who was seeking re-election, used the case as an example as to why capital punishment should be reinstated by arguing that if Grissom had been sentenced to death for the 1977 murder, then he would not have been able to kill the other three women.
 This sparked controversy as several individuals, including former governor John William Carlin, pointed out that Grissom could not have received the death penalty at the time because he was a juvenile.
 Hayden would lose the election to Democratic opponent Joan Finney in November.
 On November 4, the jury deliberated for twelve hours before finding Grissom guilty of all charges.
-He was therefor sentenced to serve four life terms on November 20.
+He was therefore sentenced to serve four life terms on November 20.

 In 1992, the parents of Terri Renee Maness attempted to persuade Sedgewick County district attorney Nola Foulston to indict Grissom with her murder.
 Foulston responded to this by saying that an indictment was unlikely because the case was "still considered under investigation", but police lieutenant Ken Landwehr acknowledged that Grissom was the case's only suspect, and that the investigation was "pretty much dead in the water".